 Philipp Stehr

-I am currently a postdoc at the Munich School of Politics and Public Policy and (until July 2025) a fixed-term lecturer at Utrecht University where I previously did my PhD and was part of the Corporatocracy project.
+I am currently a postdoc at the Munich School of Politics and Public Policy.
+Until July 2025 I was a fixed-term lecturer at Utrecht University where I previously did my PhD and was part of the Corporatocracy project.
 I did my BA in Philosophy in Frankfurt and an interdisciplinary MA in “Ethics - Economics, Law and Politics” in Bochum.
 You can find my full CV here.

 In case you are currently listening to me giving a talk, you can find my slides here.